aqandu/aqandu_live_site/README.md

 pip install pipenv
 ```

-Now let's install the virtualenv and all the dependencies with:
+Now let's install the python environment and all the dependencies with:

 ```
 pipenv install